Doing agility with your German Shepherd can be a fun and great activity to do whether you do it for hobby or competitions.

 - Features 4 Portable, Adjustable Jumps that only weigh 14 lbs total.

 - Jumps are 36" wide and feature adjustable heights from 4" up to 24".

-Affordable Agility Travel Jump Set is another excellent agility equipment set made by Affordable Agility.
+Affordable Agility Travel Jump Set (link to Amazon) is another excellent agility equipment set made by Affordable Agility.
 It features 4 portable, adjustable jumps.

 It also comes with a carrying bag and vinyl tape for decorating your own jump obstacle course.

 Just like other agility equipment sets made by Affordable Agility, this set is created for easy mobility in mind.

 The total weight of all the jumps is no more than 14 lbs.
 And it’s easy to assemble and disassemble, so you can carry it around in the carrying bags and move it from location to location.

 I’m totally impressed with the quality of the carrying bag.
 It’s hefty and could carry more than the weight of the agility bars.